 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Use static analysis to identify any dead stores in the program, and ensure that there is a justification for them.
+Use static analysis to identify any dead stores in the program and to ensure that there is a justification for them.

 If variables are intended to be accessed by other execution threads or external devices, mark them as volatile.